 Before I go through how to work out your 100/1 bet, I should point out these long shots rarely win.
 Outside of events like the Grand National, you’ll unlikely to land a 100/1 bet.
 Let’s keep things in perspective, even in the National, one of the most open contests in horse racing, only five runners have come home at 100/1 odds in the past 100 years.

 100/1 winning bets tend to make the news.
-That's because they are quite rare.
-Yes, there will always be some one who took a mad punt on a long-shot and won.
-But that's the exception and not the rule.
-However, if you are one of those very lucky people who backs and wins with a 100/1 shot then this is how to work out your bet.
+That’s because they’re quite rare.
+Yes, there will always be someone who took a punt on a long shot and won.
+But that’s the exception and not the rule.
+However, if you are one of those very lucky people who back and wins with a 100/1 shot then this is how to work out your bet.

 100/1 WIN BETS